gavrilaf/SwiftSort/README.md

 But very direct pure Swift implementation works with almost the same speed.
 It's great!

-All tests were running on MacBook Pro 2.7 GHz Intel Core i5 16 GB 1867 MHz DDR3 XCode Version 7.3.1
+All tests were running on
+- MacBook Pro 2.7 GHz Intel Core i5 16 GB 1867 MHz DDR3
+- XCode Version 7.3.1
-Swift 2.2
+- Swift 2.2

+### Remark
+Generics work fast only when `Whole module optimization` option is turned on.
+In the cases generics work extremly slow.